Login with Netlify Identity

 About Gavi

-Gavi, the Vaccine Alliance (Gavi), is an international organisation that was created in 2000 to improve access to new and underused vaccines for children living in the world’s poorest countries.
+Gavi, the Vaccine Alliance (Gavi), (Gavi), is an international organisation created in 2000 to improve access to new and underused vaccines for children living in the world’s poorest countries.
 Based in Geneva, the Alliance comprises major public and private stakeholders in immunization.
 It includes developing country and donor governments, the World Health Organization, UNICEF, the World Bank, the vaccine industry in both industrialised and developing countries, research and technical agencies, civil society, the Bill & Melinda Gates Foundation and other philanthropists.
-Gavi aims to reach 300 million children between 2016 and 2020, preventing 5-6 million deaths over the long term.
+Gavi helps vaccinate more than half the world’s children against some of the world’s deadliest diseases (1 billion children were vaccinated through routine between 2000–2022, more than 68 million in 2022 alone), averting 17.3 million deaths for the same period.

 Two key factors that sets Gavi apart from other global health actors is its public-private partnership model – allowing it to capitalize all stakeholders’ comparative advantages – and its business model.
 Drawing on the individual strengths of the Alliance partners, Gavi pools demand for vaccines from the world’s poorest countries, guarantees long-term, predictable funding, and brings prices down.
 A cornerstone of this model is Gavi’s efforts to improve the health of markets for vaccines and other immunizations.
 In 2016, the Gavi Secretariat, UNICEF and the Bill & Melinda Gates Foundation jointly developed a “healthy markets framework.